KalebAvila/ingenieria_en_alimentos/ai_in_food/README.md

     ├── src                  <- Source code for use in this project.
     │   ├── __init__.py      <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download the data.
     │   │
+    │   ├── demo           <- Scripts to execute the demo.
+    │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling.
     │   │